 No. A parent does not always have the right to get and amend a minor child's medical record.
-For example, if a health care provider reasonably believes that a parent is abusing or neglecting a child, the provider does not have to treat the parent as the child's personal representative.
-This means the provider does not have to give the parent access to the child's medical record.
+For example, if a health care provider reasonably believes that a parent is abusing or neglecting a child, the provider does not have to give the parent access to the child's medical record.